modyo/modyo-docs/docs/en/platform/channels/pages.md

 The central grid is the place where you can position your widgets.
 You can move widgets back and forth using the _drag-and-drop_ functionality by dragging them from the <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" aria-hidden="true" focusable="false" width="1em" height="1em" style="-ms-transform: rotate(360deg); -webkit-transform: rotate(360deg); transform: rotate(360deg);" preserveAspectRatio="xMidYMid meet" viewBox="0 0 24 24"><path d="M7 19v-2h2v2H7m4 0v-2h2v2h-2m4 0v-2h2v2h-2m-8-4v-2h2v2H7m4 0v-2h2v2h-2m4 0v-2h2v2h-2m-8-4V9h2v2H7m4 0V9h2v2h-2m4 0V9h2v2h-2M7 7V5h2v2H7m4 0V5h2v2h-2m4 0V5h2v2h-2z" fill="#626262"/><rect x="0" y="0" width="24" height="24" fill="rgba(0, 0, 0, 0)" /></svg> icon.

-In the right sidebar, in the third tab (Edit Layout) you can select different grids based on the structure you need.

 In the right side section you will find three tabs:

 - Add Widgets: allows you to select from a list of widgets and add them to the grid.
 - Edit Widget: allows you to change different properties and filters for each widget.
-- Edit Layout: allows you to modify the name, excerpt, path, parent, privacy and grid of the page.
+- Edit Layout: allows you to modify the name, excerpt, path, parent, privacy, grid of the page and meta tags.

-### Privacy

-If you enable the "Private" option on a page, then a user must be logged in with a session to view this page.
-Along with privacy, you can also associate [Targets](/en/platform/customers/targets.html), so that only users belonging to specific user segments can access this page.
-Those who are not part of the group of selected targets will be redirected to the previous page, or to the home page.

 ### Widgets

+You can add them from the first tab of the Page builder.
+The available widgets are:

 - **HTML**: Allows you to enter HTML and CSS code without validations.
 While markup, styling, and templating are allowed in HTML widgets, scripting is not.
 If you need to include Javascript, you should create a [custom widget](/en/platform/channels/widgets.html).
 - **Rich text**: Allows you to make use of a rich text editor, in which you can write and edit text and swap to a code view to check or modify the HTML directly.